ArpiteshSrivastava/Taxi_App_Subscription_Model/README.md

 ## Project Objective :

-To evaluate the problem-solving approach and data analysis skills for Product Management
+To evaluate the problem-solving approach and data analysis skills for Product Management.

 ## Problem Statement :